run-ai/docs/docs/Researcher/best-practices/save-dl-checkpoints.md

 ## Resuming using Saved Checkpoints

-A Run:AI unattended workload that is resumed, will run the __same startup script__ as on the first run.
+A Run:ai unattended workload that is resumed, will run the __same startup script__ as on the first run.
 It is the responsibility of the script developer to add code that:

 *   Checks if saved checkpoints exist (see above)
 *   If saved checkpoints exist, load them and start the run using these checkpoints